apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX delays commercial space station flight to allow more time for pre-launch data review**
+**Apple Watch sales ban restarts Thursday**

-You can read more about it [here](https://www.cbsnews.com/news/spacex-delays-commercial-space-station-flight-pre-launch-data-review/).
+You can read more about it [here](https://www.theverge.com/2024/1/17/24041945/apple-watch-series-9-ultra-2-blood-oxygen-ban).

 ## Requirements
 - Python 3.8